 Budget– WellStay Namba– This minimally designed, wooden hotel is both friendly on the eyes and on the wallet.
 Rooms are compact and have crispy-clean sheets and a super comfortable mattress for optimal rest.
 Each room has a TV and there are common areas, great for working or eating.
 In true Japan style there’s also a vending machine in the lobby.

-Splurge– THE BOLY OSAKA – Another riverfront property with a Hollywood feel to it this is a gorgeous place to stay.
+Splurge– THE BOLY OSAKA – Another riverfront property with a Hollywood feel to it is this gorgeous place to stay.
 Rooms are spacious and have an apartment-like feel and some even have balconies overlooking the river.
-Each room comes with tea and coffee making facilities, a desk and ensuite bathroom.
+Each room comes with tea and coffee making facilities, a desk and an ensuite bathroom.

 OSAKA DAY TRIP ITINERARY

 Start your Osaka day trip itinerary with a visit to one of the most well-preserved of all traditional Japanese Castles.
-Osaka Castle is located inside vast, park-like grounds filled with cherry blossom trees which turn everything pink in the spring.
+Osaka Castle is easily one of the best things to do in the city.
+It is located inside vast, park-like grounds filled with cherry blossom trees which turn everything pink in the spring.
 Access to the outside grounds is free and even though the castle is surrounded by a moat you can get quite close for free.
 To access the more centralised Nishinomaru garden you’ll have to pay an extra Y200 but it can be worth it if there are lots of people around.

-A few kilometres south of Osaka Castle you’ll find Tennoji, an area of sprawling skyscrapers, green spaces and historic temples and shrines- a wander here is simply a must on your Osaka itinerary..
-Tennoji is a wonderful area to walk around in for a few hours and admire the perfect existence between the green and natural, the traditional and the modern- something Japan does so well.
+A few kilometres south of Osaka Castle, in central Osaka, you’ll find Tennoji, an area of sprawling skyscrapers, green spaces and historic temples and shrines- a wander here is simply a must on your Osaka itinerary.
+Tennoji is a great place to walk around in for a few hours and admire the perfect existence between the green and natural, the traditional and the modern- something Japan does so well.

 Arriving at Tennoji Station, start with a little walk around Tennoji Park particularly the Keitakuen Garden, a gorgeously pretty Japanese garden with a still pond, stepping stones and beautiful flowers growing nearby.
 Make sure to also see Horikoshi Shrine in passing too upon leaving the park.